I'm Honey!

 Addressing your hair color

 There will come a moment of decision as grey hair sets in.
+As we age, pigment cells in the hair follicles decrease, leading to gray or white hair.
+Reduced hormonal support can also affect hair color and texture during aging.
 Do you color them away or embrace them?
 Fortunately, it’s very on-trend to have white hair.
 We must all agree it’s very attractive to see a spectacular head of long, white hair but only if it’s in good condition.
 I often suggest to section small areas around each temple and actually push them even whiter to create an accent near the eyes.
 It’s a great way if you are already coloring your hair to ease in the white.
 If you accept and like what you see these areas are enlarged over time.
+When considering coloring, always choose the safest dye options and consult a doctor or professional colorist for advice, especially if you have concerns about hair or scalp health.

 Making the transition